-During this previous reporting period, preliminary system specifications were created for Subtask 3.2 - Define Target Specifications for an Internal Pipeline Repair System based on the data contained in the Subtask 3.3 - Summary of Industry Needs for Internal Pipeline Repair Report.
-During this reporting period, there was no activity on this task.
-During the next six months, the functional specification will be developed.
+During the twelve-month reporting period, preliminary system specifications were created for Subtask 3.2 - Define Target Specifications for an Internal Pipeline Repair System based on the data contained in the Subtask 3.3 - Summary of Industry Needs for Internal Pipeline Repair Report.
+During this reporting period, there was no activity on this task and no activity is planned for the next reporting period.